ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-manual-tuning.rst

 0.001.
 Lift into a hover and make some sharp stick inputs in roll.
 Most helicopters will see roll oscillations before they see pitch oscillations.
 That is why roll inputs are suggested.
 If it doesn't shake, increase the gain by 0.001 and try it again.
-At the value where you get the rapid shaking, cut that value in half and enter it as the final tuning value for :ref:`ATC_RAT_RLL_D<ATC_RAT_RLL_D__AC_AttitudeControl_Heli>` and
+At the value where you get rapid shaking, cut that value in half and enter it as the final tuning value for :ref:`ATC_RAT_RLL_D<ATC_RAT_RLL_D__AC_AttitudeControl_Heli>` and
 :ref:`ATC_RAT_PIT_D<ATC_RAT_PIT_D__AC_AttitudeControl_Heli>`.
 Test hover the heli and make some rapid stick movements in both pitch and roll to make sure it's stable.